If you're looking to add an extra layer of privacy online, you've probably come across the words VPN and proxy.

-Both allow you to browse the web anonymously and access content that isn’t available in your region.
+Both types of software allow you to browse the web anonymously and bypass geo-restricted content.
 However, they’re completely different in how they work.
-We're exploring these differences in this article.

 What is a proxy?